Logotype for EcoRodovias Infraestrutura e Logística S.A.

 Executive summary

-• Investments totaled R$2.1 billion in H1, focused on expansion, innovation, and operational safety.
+• Capex totaled R$2.1 billion in 1H25, focused on highway expansion, innovation, and operational safety, with major investments in Ecovias Rio Minas, Noroeste Paulista, and Norte Minas.

 Financial highlights